joeferner/joeferner.github.io/_posts/2015-07-13-intel-flash-tool-lite-linux.md

 ---
 layout: post
-title: Running Intel's flash tool lite for Edison in non-Debian Linux
+title: "Running Intel's flash tool lite for Edison in non-Debian Linux"
 ---

 I used to run Ubuntu but I have since moved on to Arch Linix.
 Unfortunatly people still distribute